kurtishdekker/mex-cuda-CT/README.md

 [Windows Installation Instructions](documentation/installation.md)

 ## usage example - simple FBP
 This example generates cone-beam projections from a uniform cylindrical phantom, and performs a basic FDK reconstruction (Filtered backprojection).
-A much more interesting phantom, the 3D Shepp-Logan head phantom, can be generated using a nice [MATLAB function by Matthias Schabel][2].
+A much more interesting test image, the 3D Shepp-Logan head phantom, can be generated using a [MATLAB function by Matthias Schabel][2].

 ```MATLAB
 % generate simple cylinder phantom